 Fixed magnification Scopes:

 Fixed magnifications scopes, as its name indicates, provide a single and unalterable magnification, which implies a lower technical complexity and consequently a cheaper price than variable magnification scopes.
-Additionally, these viewers usually offer a sharper image in low light environments.
+Additionally, these scopes usually offer a sharper image in low light environments.
 Fixed magnification scopes, like the classic 4×32 are really popular due to their lightness, resistance and easy handling and adjustment, which is why they have become a great option for those shooters who practice recreational disciplines at short and medium distances.
 The vast majority of fixed magnification scopes usually provide 4, 6 or even 8 magnifications.

 Variable magnification Scopes: